WinPlay02/GitCraft/readme.md

       --no-repo              Prevents the creation/modification of a repository for versioning, only decompiles the provided (or all) version(s)
+      --no-single-side-versions-on-main-branch
+                             Forces versions with missing sides (like Beta 1.2 _02 or 1.0.1) onto side branches instead of the main branch
       --no-verify            Disables checksum verification
       --only-snapshot        Only decompiles snapshots (includes pending and non-linear, if not otherwise specified).